 An exploration of film as an art form and as an expression of the meanings of “modernism.”
 Why film is a uniquely modern art form is addressed, as well as those themes that identify the “modern sensibility.”
 Films such as Citizen Kane, Rashomon, Do the Right Thing, Beloved, Tender Mercies, Apocalypse Now, and others are viewed and analyzed.

-Prerequisites: GES130 or GES244 (may be taken concurrently).
+Prerequisites: GES 130 and GES 160 (may be taken concurrently) or GES 244 (may be taken concurrently).
 Offered: Occasionally interim.
 Special Notes: Carries cross-credit in philosophy.

 Consideration of how writers and filmmakers appropriate mythic structures and archetypes to create meaningful narratives of human experience.
 Modern mythmakers may include: J.R.R.
 Tolkien, George Lucas, Toni Morrison, C.S.
 Lewis, and others.

-Prerequisites: GES130 or GES244 (may be taken concurrently).
+Prerequisites: GES 130 and GES 160 (may be taken concurrently) or GES 244 (may be taken concurrently).
 Offered: Fall or spring

 Major emphasis on The Canterbury Tales and Arthurian literature.
 Medieval pilgrimage and the Grail quest, as treated by English and continental authors.